saphir-travel/documentation/content/developer/reference/user_interface/views/form.rst

 -------------------

 Semantic components tie into and allow interaction with the Odoo system.
 Placeholders are denoted in all caps.
-Available semantic components
-are:

 .. _reference/user_interface/views/form/field: